joshio1/joshio1.github.io/_posts/2023-11-02-basic-guide-to-deploy-a-rails-7-application-using-kamal-on-hetzner-cloud.md

 ```

-- Once we have these two things (Dockerfile and the health check route), we should be all set to start using Kamal.
+- With a Dockerfile and health check route in place, you're ready to use Kamal.

-## 3. Using Kamal for deployment
+## 3. Deploy with Kamal

-- Install Kamal using:
+- Install Kamal:

 ```bash
 gem install kamal
 ```

-  - This will install Kamal 2 which is the latest version of Kamal in your gem environment (depending on the ruby version you are on).
+This installs Kamal 2, the latest version (version depends on your Ruby version).

-- Now, navigate to the Rails application repository (`kamal_demo`) and initialize Kamal
+- Navigate to your Rails application and initialize Kamal:

 ```bash
 cd kamal_demo
 kamal init
 ```

-- This will create a bunch of files like `config/deploy.yml`, `.kamal/hooks` and `.kamal/secrets`.
+This creates several files including `config/deploy.yml`, `.kamal/hooks`, and `.kamal/secrets`.

-  - Let's start with the environment variables configuration first:
+  - Configure environment variables:
-    - First, you will need to create a Docker Registry key.
-Docker Registry Key can be found by logging in to your Docker account and going to `Account Settings > Security > New Access Token` to create a new access token.
+    - Create a Docker Registry access token by logging into your Docker account and navigating to `Account Settings > Security > New Access Token`
-    - Second, you will need a `RAILS_MASTER_KEY`.
-      - `RAILS_MASTER_KEY` is used in decrypting your credentials located at `config/credentials/production.yml.enc` or `config/credentials.yml.enc`
-      - For production environment, it is located in `config/credentials/production.key` of our Rails application which is used to decrypt Rails credentials.
+    - Obtain your `RAILS_MASTER_KEY`, which decrypts your production credentials file (`config/credentials/production.yml.enc`)
-        - If `config/credentials` folder is not present, run `EDITOR=vim rails credentials:edit --environment production` to create the production credentials file and master key.
+      - If you don't have a production credentials file, create one with: `EDITOR=vim rails credentials:edit --environment production`
-    - Once you have these two keys ready, there are 3 different ways to set it up.
-    - These keys need to be defined in `.kamal/secrets` file from where Kamal (deploy.yml) can access them.
-    - These are the three ways to define them in the `.kamal/secrets` file.
+    - There are three ways to manage these secrets in `.kamal/secrets`:
-      - First way is to create a `.env` file and load the keys using `direnv`
+      1. Create a `.env` file and load it with `direnv`
-      - Second way is to read secrets via a command like `rails credentials:fetch kamal.registry_password`
-      - Third way is to use a third party tool like 1password and then fetch the keys using
-    - In the second way, we will need to be on the latest Rails which has support for commands like `credentials:fetch`
-    - We will go with the first way for simplicity where we define an `.env` file in the root of our project.
-    - After defining them in `.env`, we will need to have these keys such that are available as environment variables in the command line when we do `export $KAMAL_REGISTRY_PASSWORD`
+      2. Use `rails credentials:fetch kamal.registry_password` (requires latest Rails)
+      3. Use a third-party tool like 1Password with `kamal secrets`
+    - For simplicity, we'll use the first approach with a `.env` file
-      - In order to do this, we will use a gem called `direnv` which loads environment variables from `.env` file to our command line.
+    - Use [direnv](https://github.com/direnv/direnv/blob/master/docs/installation.md) to load environment variables from `.env` into your shell
-    - This is how the `.env` file should look like:
+    - Your `.env` file should look like:

       ```bash
       KAMAL_REGISTRY_PASSWORD=<our_docker_access_token>
       RAILS_MASTER_KEY=<our_rails_production_master_key>
       ```

-- The `kamal init` command also creates a `config`/`deploy.yml` file.
-This file is responsible for storing the configuration of our Rails application which is necessary to deploy on a remote server.
-Edit this file and change it to something like this:
+- The `kamal init` command also creates a `config/deploy.yml` file.
+This file contains the configuration needed to deploy your Rails application.
+Edit it to match the following:

 ```yaml
 service: kamal_demo